 Focusing on ecological connectivity of land uses

-With a programme now dedicated to green infrastructure and protected areas, ECNC is well placed to play an important role in developing science–policy links and exploring best practice and the actual delivery of working multifunctional landscapes in which green infrastructure is a key element.
+With a programme dedicated to promoting the implementation of green infrastructure and its various components, ECNC is well placed to play an important role in developing science–policy links: to do this, we continue to explore best practices and actual delivery mechanisms, as part of working multifunctional landscapes, in which green infrastructure is a key element.